virtualabs/inkscape-cutcutgo/README.md

 # Install requirements for usb support
 sudo apt-get install python3-usb

-# Install requirements for Silhouette Multiple Actions
-sudo apt install python3-wxgtk4.0

 # Install all requirements from python package manager
 sudo apt-get install python3-pip python3 -m pip install -U pip python3 -m pip install -r requirements.txt
 ```

-#### Install inkscape-silhouette
+#### Install inkscape-cutcutgo

 From here, you should have all the required python packages and inkscape version.
-So now we shall install inkscape-silhouette, so scroll down the latest releases and head to the Assets section of releases and click on the *.deb file.
+So now we shall install inkscape-cutcutho, so scroll down the latest releases and head to the Assets section of releases and click on the *.deb file.
 You can then use `sudo apt-get install ./*.deb` where `*.deb` is the name of your newly downloaded file.

 * https://github.com/fablabnbg/inkscape-silhouette/releases